NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 39. DDRHW-4 Starter
 {{< /details >}}

-#### RHW Fillers

-{{< details "The Filler Puzzle Pieces exist for ease of use in tight spaces, where overrides break down and the use of a starter is not feasible." >}}
+{{< details "RHW Fillers" >}}

 {{< menu-icon icon="images/icons/rhw-fillers-button.jpg" caption="_Filler Puzzle Pieces (located under the Highways Menu)_" >}}

+The Filler Puzzle Pieces exist for ease of use in tight spaces, where overrides break down and the use of a starter is not feasible.
 Note that the RHW-8S, 10S, 6C, and 8C do not have diagonal fillers.

 1. L0 RHW-4 Filler Piece